Sha Tin Airfield: History

+Before Sha Tin Airfield was built, Belgian pilot Charles van den Born flew his Farman Mk II bi-plane "Wanda" from an airfield in the area on 18 March 1911.
+In 1997 a 1:1 replica of the plane named Spirit of Shatin (沙田精神號), was made and displayed at the Hong Kong International Airport.

 In 1949, Sha Tin Airfield was built for use by the Royal Air Force (as RAF Shatin).
 The designation as an RAF airfield was brief and was transferred to the British Army's Army Air Corps (AAC).
-In the 1950s and 1960, the AAC rotated in various Air Observation Post Flight units from Britain to Hong Kong:
+In the 1950s and 1960, the AAC rotated in various air observation post Flight units from United Kingdom to Hong Kong: